ncatlab/nlab-content/pages/17298.md

 1. a $K$-[[injective morphisms]] (with respect to $K$ from def. \ref{GeneratingAndGeneratingAcyclicCofibrationsForDiagramSpectra})

-is an acyclic fibration in the stric model structure of prop. \ref{StrictModelStructureOnDiagramSpectra}, hence is degreewise a [[weak homotopy equivalence]] and [[Serre fibration]] of topological spaces;
+is an acyclic fibration in the strict model structure of prop. \ref{StrictModelStructureOnDiagramSpectra}, hence is degreewise a [[weak homotopy equivalence]] and [[Serre fibration]] of topological spaces;

 =--